JUNIPER BERRY OIL

 Uses

-Traditionally, fruits and leaves are used in kidney disorders, skin disease, fever, cold and cough, and wounds.
+Traditionally, fruits and leaves are used in kidney disorders, skin diseases, fever, colds, coughs, and wounds.
 Leaves are used in diarrhea, constipation, and asthma and are regarded as beneficial to the heart and to relax the mind.
 Leaves and twigs are highly praised as incense in the monasteries.

-Juniper oil is an important natural product used directly in fragrance compounding.
-The oil is used to scent pharmaceutical preparations as well as in cosmetic products such as soaps, disinfectants, perfumery, etc. The oil is extensively used in many food products, alcoholic and soft drinks.
-Juniper berry oil is used to flavor the alcoholic beverage 'Gin'.
+This essential oil is extensively used in many food products, including alcoholic and soft drinks.
+Juniper berry essential oil is used to flavor the alcoholic beverage 'Gin'.
 The oil is found to have diuretic and antiseptic properties.

 Organoleptic Properties